GuillaumeBarreau/quiz/scripts/data/certification/GCP_ACE/GCP_ACE.md

 - [x] Using the Cloud SDK, create a new project, enable the Compute Engine API in that project, and then create the instance specifying your new project.
 - [ ] Enable the Compute Engine API in the Cloud Console, use the Cloud SDK to create the instance, and then use the --project flag to specify a new project.
 - [ ] Using the Cloud SDK, create the new instance, and use the --project flag to specify the new project.
 Answer yes when prompted by Cloud SDK to enable the Compute Engine API.
 - [ ] Enable the Compute Engine API in the Cloud Console.
-Go to the Compute Engine section of the Console to create a new instance, and look for the Create In A New Project option in the creation form.
+Go to the Compute Engine Sections of the Console to create a new instance, and look for the Create In A New Project option in the creation form.

 ### Your company runs one batch process in an on-premises server that takes around 30 hours to complete.
 The task runs monthly, can be performed offline, and must be restarted if interrupted.
 You want to migrate this workload to the cloud while minimizing cost.
 What should you do?